davidsneighbour/remark-config/README.md

 This is a remark preset used across DNB projects.

-It is based on [remark-preset-lint-recommended](https://github.com/remarkjs/remark-lint/tree/main/packages/remark-preset-lint-recommended) with some additions on it's own.
+This configuration is based on [remark-preset-lint-recommended](https://github.com/remarkjs/remark-lint/tree/main/packages/remark-preset-lint-recommended) with some additions on it's own.

 You probably won't need this ;)